narcisoguillen/kafka-node-avro/README.md

 **Options**

 * `simple` : If **NO** avro schema parsing is needed to consume the message
-* `host` : zookeeper host omit if connecting directly to broker (see kafkaHost below)
+* `kafkaHost` : connect directly to kafka broker (instantiates a KafkaClient) : 'broker:9092'
-* `kafkaHost` : connect directly to kafka broker (instantiates a KafkaClient)
+* `batch` : put client batch settings if you need them : undefined
-* `zk` : put client zk settings if you need them (see Client)
+* `ssl` : optional (defaults to false) or tls options hash : true
-* `batch` : put client batch settings if you need them (see Client)
+* `groupId` : 'ExampleTestGroup'
-* `ssl` : optional (defaults to false) or tls options hash
+* `sessionTimeout` : 15000,
-* `groupId` : Group Id
+* `protocol` : An array of partition assignment protocols ordered by preference, 'roundrobin' or 'range' string for built ins : ['roundrobin']
-* `sessionTimeout` : Session Tiemout
+* `encoding` : 'utf8' or 'buffer', Please do nto replace this value , this library by default uses `buffer` to decode binary schema
-* `protocol` : An array of partition assignment protocols ordered by preference. ['roundrobin']
+* `fromOffset` : Offsets to use for new groups other options could be 'earliest' or 'none' (none will emit an error if no offsets were saved) , equivalent to Java client's auto.offset.reset: 'latest'
-* `fromOffset` : latest
+* `commitOffsetsOnFirstJoin` : on the very first time this consumer group subscribes to a topic, record the offset returned in fromOffset (latest/earliest) : true
-* `commitOffsetsOnFirstJoin` : on the very first time this consumer group subscribes to a topic, record the offset returned in fromOffset (latest/earliest)
+* `outOfRangeOffset` : how to recover from OutOfRangeOffset error (where save offset is past server retention) accepts same value as fromOffset : 'earliest'
-* `outOfRangeOffset` : how to recover from OutOfRangeOffset error (where save offset is past server retention) accepts same value as fromOffset
+* `onRebalance` : Callback to allow consumers with autoCommit false a chance to commit before a rebalance finishes , isAlreadyMember will be false on the first connection, and true on rebalances triggered after that : (isAlreadyMember, callback) => { callback(); } // or null

 ```
 let consumer = kafka.addConsumer("my.cool.topic");